coldfrey/bitchat-plus/project_plan.md

 Implement the core message routing logic:
 1. Create MessageRouter class to handle routing decisions
-2. When receiving from BLE:
+2. When receiving from BLE (iOS devices):
    - Check deduplication cache
    - Decrement TTL (drop if 0)
-   - Queue for LoRa transmission
+   - Queue for LoRa mesh transmission to other repeaters
-   - Forward to other BLE connections (except source)
-3. When receiving from LoRa:
+3. When receiving from LoRa mesh:
    - Check deduplication cache
    - Decrement TTL (drop if 0)
-   - Forward to all BLE connections
+   - Forward to all connected iOS devices via BLE
 4. Add 0-100ms random delay for LoRa to prevent collisions
-5. Track source to prevent echo
+5. Track source to prevent echo and loops
 6. Test with multiple repeaters to verify no loops

 ---